 In the previous edition of TNI, I wrote about transport and hub selection for liquid bulk cargoes.
 Since I compared parcel tankers and tank containers, I would now like to elaborate on the market dynamics that shape chemical parcel tanker and container freight markets.
-Understanding the underlying dynamics that make freight markets is crucial for both shippers, ship owners, and investors and key to developing a successful supply chain.
+Understanding the underlying dynamics making freight markets is crucial for shippers, ship owners, and investors and key to developing a successful supply chain.

 This article is written by Rudi Stalmans and featured in the 2020 winter edition of Tank News International.

 Supply and demand imbalances in commodity markets drive the demand for seaborne trade.
 To understand demand, you can monitor economic indicators, such as GDP, which shows if an economy is slowing down or growing.
 Shifts in production and consumption, black swan events, and trade wars can impact markets.
 Seaborne transportation of chemicals is taking place in all parts of the world between major chemical supply areas and chemical importing regions.
 Imbalances in the market will result in liquid bulk and chemical cargo shipments on different global and regional trade lanes, either in parcel tankers or container ships.
 For larger volumes, the deep-sea parcel tanker trade is on long haul trade lanes between continents, while the short-sea or short-haul trade is a regional trade.
 There can always be a shift in trade lanes because of regional growth in chemical plants and refinery capacity.
 Smaller volumes, on the other hand, can be shipped in containers, including tank containers.
 Demand for container shipping can come from regions with an increased demand for containerized goods but also from industries that are adapting to containerization.